dynamicspartnersee/dynamicspartnersee.github.io/apps/balance-statements/docs/en-US/app.md

 ### Contact information

-For more information and pricing please contact one of the partners:
+For more information and pricing please contact:
-<a href="http://www.dynamicspartners.ee/" target="_blank">www.dynamicspartners.ee</a>
+<a href="https://dynamicspartnersee.github.io/docs/en-us/contacts" target="_blank">Estonian Dynamics Partners</a>